Claude Code review

 • Do you also do the fixes?

 Not within the plan.
-We review, prioritise and explain what needs to be done.
+I review, prioritise and explain what needs to be done.
 Implementation runs separately through Wevelsiep Advisory or WZ-IT, or your own team.
 That keeps the review independent from the implementation.

 • Do you need repo access?